Chrissy Teigen’s Nipple Slip At Super Bowl 2017: ‘Boom Goes The Dynamite’

 Chrissy Teigen’s nipple made a brief appearance at Superbowl 51 in Houston on Sunday, thanks to an observant viewer who caught the nip slip during the big game’s broadcast, as previously reported by E!
 News.

-Teigen’s nipple slip might have eluded most observers if not for Twitter user @chuckupthedusse who not just tweeted the video but also zoomed in on the nipple as it peaked out from under her top.
+Teigen’s nipple slip might have eluded most observers if not for Twitter user @chuckupthedusse who not just tweeted the video, but also zoomed in on the nipple as it peaked out from under her top.
 To top it off, he tweeted the video to Chrissy and John Legend.

 OMG! @chrissyteigen's nip-slip reaction made us love her even more!! https://t.co/SW99CsjPrG #SB51 #SuperBowl